google/clusterfuzz/docs/production-setup/setting_up_bots.md

 bots (non-preemptibles) to execute other tasks, such as the tasks that run after a crash is discovered (minimization, regression, etc).

+#### Other Distributions

+By default the fuzzing bots run Ubuntu.
+Other variants are available.
+See the corresponding options in code (commented out by default) for `LINUX_RHEL8` and `LINUX_FEDORA36`.
+Currently, you will need to build your own container images and make them available, updating the gce/clusters.yaml file appropriately with the appropriate registry information.

 ### Windows

 Windows is a supported platform for fuzzing.
 The only [sanitizer] supported on